Green-Software-Foundation/if/docs/implementations/cloud-instance-metadata.md

 ## Usage

 In IEF, the model is called from an `impl`.
 An `impl` is a `.yaml` file that contains configuration metadata and usage inputs.
-This is interpreted by the command line tool, `rimpl`.
+This is interpreted by the command line tool, `impact`.
 There, the model's `configure` method is called first.
 The model config shall be empty.
 Each input is expected to contain `cloud-vendor` and `cloud-instance-type` fields.

 You can see example Typescript invocations for each vendor below: